Derek Spitz

 • Chilcott UK Limited; Actavis Holdings UK Limited

-Acting and advising (with Camilla Bingham QC) for defendants in a fraud and breach of warranty claim involving alleged anti-competitive restrictive practices and abuse of dominance in relation to the supply of hydrocortisone tablets.
+Acted and advised (with Camilla Bingham QC) for defendants in a fraud and breach of warranty claim involving alleged anti-competitive restrictive practices and abuse of dominance in relation to the supply of hydrocortisone tablets.

 • Iiyama Benelux BV and Ors v Koninklijke Philips NV and Ors